 Trincher and Golubchik were also running what Attorney Joshua Naftalis referred to as “one of the biggest bookmaking operations in the world.”.
 They also owned Monarch Air, Shuttleliner Cab of Ocala, Suncoast Air Cargo, and Skyway International in Jacob Gitman’s Kane Concourse in Miami.
 Three guesses what else they were into.

 That brings us to Felix Sater, Trump’s most visible connection to the Russian mob and Russian rubles.
-Sater: the guy that Trump testified under oath in a deposition “I wouldn’t recognize him if he was in the room right now”.
+Sater is the guy who Trump testified under oath in a deposition “I wouldn’t recognize him if he was in the room right now”.
 Sater: the guy who Trump appointed as a “Senior Advisor to Donald Trump” and to whom he gave an office at Trump Organization just down the hall from his own.
 Sater: the guy to whom Trump gave a Trump Tower apartment and garage space for his seven Ferraris.
 Sater: the guy with whom Trump partnered on Trump Soho after his second federal conviction on racketeering charges.
 Sater: the guy Trump tapped to make Trump Tower Moscow happen.
-Sater: a guy whose name was strangely, and illegally, missing as a partner from Trump’s prospectus for Trump Soho.
+Sater: a guy whose name was strangely, and illegally, missing as a partner from Trump’s prospectus for Trump Soho to hide him from SEC filings.
 This is a guy that Trump wouldn’t recognize.
 Right.

 Sater is a stone-cold criminal.
 He’s been convicted twice: once for stabbing a man in the neck with a broken margarita glass in a midtown bar and once for running a $40 million pump-and-dump stock scam.
 Sater’s father was Russian mob as well so he’s got a criminal pedigree.
 Sater and Michael Cohen were childhood friends.
 Cohen is next.